Marth Debuted in Smash Bros.

 - The first robots from Warrior Mech Gauss shown to international audiences were trophies in Super Smash Bros.
 Brawl.

 - A rather notorious example in SSB is Lucas in Brawl.
 Fans have been hollering for a MOTHER 3 release ever since it came out in Japan and Nintendo pointedly ignored them... and then Lucas was put into Brawl, and some of his Subspace Emissary missions were spoilers for his game.
 This remains a sore spot with a lot of Nintendo fans.

-- Ness from EarthBound has been in all three Smash Bros. games before his own game got released in Europe's Virtual Console.
+- Ness from EarthBound has been in the first three Smash Bros. games before his own game got released in Europe's Virtual Console.

 - Averted with assist trophy Saki Amamiya.
 His game Sin and Punishment was made available to Americans on the Virtual Console mere months before Brawl's release, more than seven years after its initial Japanese release.

 - Though previously released for the Nintendo 64 in Japan, Melee's trophy list included characters from Doshin The Giant (Doshin and Jashin), Cubivore (Alpha), and Animal Crossing (Tom Nook, Mr. Resetti and K.K.
 Slider/Totakeke), all of which had the words "Future release" in their descriptions in the Western releases of Melee.
 While Animal Crossing gained worldwide availability (eventually, after two years of waiting in Europe), Cubivore was released in the US only, while Doshin the Giant only came out in the PAL reigons.
 No Export for You, indeed.